Why design your website for mobile search?

 Test whether your site’s users can get where they need to go by thumb-clicking the links.
 Steer clear of “pinches” that require customers to zoom in for content or option buttons.
 It means your text and graphics are too small and not adequately optimized for smartphone users.

 Your website design should be simple.

 You won’t get great results from your website on any platform if the layout isn’t clean and unfussy.
+Which is why you need to us responsive web design services.
 Keep in mind people stay on a landing page for a few seconds at most to see if a site can meet their needs.

 If your site is a big jumble of text and graphics, it’s hard for users to scroll through and identify what they need.
 Frustration will make them click away.
 On smartphones and other small devices, readability is even more critical.
 No one wants to squint.
 And zooming in requires a second hand.